jorryns/cse15l-lab-reports/week2.md

 ## Part 3

 Something from the second lab that I learned that I thought was super useful to know was how to create a run a server.
-This was especially cool when we ran the server on the remote UCSD computer because it demonstrating the practices needed to host a "local" webserver something that I have been very interesting in learning about.
+This was especially cool when we ran the server on the remote UCSD computer because it was demonstrating the practices needed to host a "local" webserver something that I have been very interesting in learning about.
 The query method was also cool to learn about, though I can't see any personal practical applications of it yet, however I will be curious to see some widespread applications of them in current webservers.